utshomax/postman-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 For workspaces, you can view all of the collections and APIs inside them.
 For collections, you can view available documentation; you can select **Try Request** next to a request or **Try Example** next to an example to open it in a new tab.
 For APIs, you can view definitions and associated collections.

+To learn more about trying an example, see [Trying an example](/docs/sending-requests/examples/#trying-an-example).

 You can also open the element in its workspace.
 Select an element from the left sidebar, and then select either **View in Workspace** or **Open Workspace** in the upper-right corner.

 ### Sharing folders and elements